 Let’s show you some examples of medium close-ups and see if we understand the motivation behind them.

-This scene from Inception shows you the overall style of Christopher Nolan, who builds scenes around his gradual camera movement that alters the shot size, and therefore reinforces the change in his scenes.
+This scene from Inception reminds us that the medium close-ups shot is a major player in Christopher Nolan's shot list.
+Nolan builds scenes around his gradual camera movement that alters the shot size, and therefore reinforces the changes in his scenes.

 The scene begins in a wide shot, with Ariadne and Cobb sitting at a table surrounded by people.
-But as Cobb explains the idea of dreams, Nolan pushes in on both characters, and as new pieces of information are revealed we get closer and closer:
+But as Cobb explains the idea of dreams, Nolan pushes in on both characters.
+As new pieces of information are revealed we get closer and closer: